 This post may contain affiliate links.
 Please read my disclosure for more info.

 Say goodbye to morning sickness and hello to your new growing bump.
-It’s time to start tackling that second trimester to-do list!

-The second trimester refers to weeks 13-28.
 By now, hopefully you are feeling MUCH better as far as the nausea goes.

 Still feeling off?
 I felt like a new person around week 15 with both of my boys, so if you’re not quite there– hang tight.